Sadret/openrct2-soft-guest-cap-calculator/readme.md

 ## Installation

 1. Make sure that your OpenRCT2 version is up-to-date.
-You need at least version `0.3.4` (as of June 2021: not yet released) or a recent development version.
+You need at least version `0.3.4` (released July 2021).
-2. Go to the [releases](https://github.com/Sadret/openrct2-soft-guest-cap-calculator/releases) page and download the `soft-guest-cap-calculator-2.0.0.js` file from the latest release.
+2. Go to the [releases](https://github.com/Sadret/openrct2-soft-guest-cap-calculator/releases) page and download the `openrct2-soft-guest-cap-calculator-2.0.2.js` file from the latest release.
 Save it in the `plugin` subfolder of your OpenRCT2 user directory.\
 On Windows, this is usually at `C:Users\{User}\Documents\OpenRCT2\plugin`.
 3. Start OpenRCT2 and open a scenario.

-**Attention:** If you are on OpenRCT2 version `0.3.3` (as of June 2021: latest stable build), you need to use an earlier release, which you can get [here](https://github.com/Sadret/openrct2-soft-guest-cap-calculator/releases/tag/1.1.0).

 ## Usage